 Ulysses Grant’s Later Years

 After leaving the White House in March 1877, Ulysses Grant and his family embarked on a two-year trip around the world, during which they met with dignitaries and cheering crowds in many of the countries they visited.
 At the 1880 Republican National Convention, a group of delegates voted to nominate Grant for president again; however, James Garfield (1831-1881), a U.S. congressman from Ohio, ultimately earned the nomination.
-He would go on to win the general election and become the 20th U.S. president.
+He would go on to win the general election and become the 20th U.S. president before being assassinated in 1881.

 In 1881, Grant bought a brownstone on New York City’s Upper East Side.
 He invested his savings in a financial firm in which his son was a partner; however, the firm’s other partner swindled its investors in 1884, causing the business to collapse and bankrupting Grant.
 To provide for his family, the former president decided to write his memoirs.
 In late 1884, he was diagnosed with throat cancer.